Misaligned magnetized accretion flows onto spinning black holes: Magneto-spin alignment, outflow power, and intermittent jets: Acknowledgments

+We thank the anonymous referee for their careful reading of the text and their suggestions.
 We thank Ramesh Narayan, Yuri Kovalev and Vladislav Makeev for useful discussions on accretion and curved jets.
 KC was supported in part by grants from the Gordon and Betty Moore Foundation and the John Templeton Foundation to the Black Hole Initiative at Harvard University, and by NSF award OISE-1743747.
 ML was supported by the John Harvard, ITC and NASA Hubble Fellowship Program fellowships.
 AT acknowledges support from the NSF AST-2009884 and NASA 80NSSC21K1746 grants.
 AT was supported by BSF grant 2020747 and NSF grants AST-2107839, AST-1815304, AST-1911080, AST-2206471, OAC-2031997.This research was enabled by support provided by a INCITE program award PHY129, using resources from the Oak Ridge Leadership Computing Facility, Summit, which is a US Department of Energy office of Science User Facility supported under contract DE-AC05- 00OR22725, as well as Calcul Quebec (http://www.calculquebec.ca) and Compute Canada (http://www.computecanada.ca).
 This work has made use of NASA's Astrophysics Data System (ADS).
+This research was supported in part by grant no. NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).\\